 Magicians never give away their secrets, and metal fabricators tend to be the same.
-Handling weld distortion is one of those challenges where some businesses will just ask you to trust them, but that’s not us.
+One of those secrets is how to handle distortion in welding.
+Some businesses will just ask you to trust them, but that’s not how we work.
 We think the best way of convincing you we know what we’re doing is to talk about it, so here’s how we deal with distortion.

 So what’s to be done?
 Well you can’t beat physics, but experienced welders, (the kind we employ,) have some tricks up their sleeves that help.

 7 Tips & Tricks to Beat Weld Distortion

 The best place to address weld distortion is during design, starting with material selection.
 As discussed above, specifying welds between different metals with different dimensions or expansion and conductivity coefficients is asking for trouble.
 Even if you can’t use the same grade of metal, try to match the expansion coefficients of what you do use.